 Defining keyword phrases off the top ensures the goals have been set and you’re focused from the very beginning of the project.
 Don’t go overboard; two or three phrases is acceptable to optimize for, and I’d recommend using the Google Search-Based Keyword Tool to ensure you’re not optimizing for highly-competitive phrases or phrases that are rarely searched for.

 When I write about “optimizing phrases”, I’m talking about the phrases people may use to find the website.
 For example, a design company might want to optimize for the phrase “Web Design [cityname]” or “Print Design [cityname]”.
 According to SEO Ireland, depending on the city, these may be very highly-competitive phrases, so be sure to do your research and be sure to include your client.
 They know their business better than you, after all.
 Once these phrases are defined, you can use them in link titles, image titles, and copy (where it makes sense; don’t overdo it, because Google will smack you down).

 Meta information – specifically, keywords and description – don’t carry the weight that they used to, but they are still important to implement.
 Don’t keyword-stuff – stick to the aforementioned two to three defined phrases – and write a concise but clear meta description.
 Preferably, write a meta description that has the main keyword phrase you’re targeting in it.

 Hit the jump for the rest of the article!

 3. Use a Proper Robots.txt File

 A robots.txt file is a file that search engine spiders look for when they crawl a site.
-If the site doesn’t have one, your SEO efforts will be limited.
+If the site doesn’t have one, your SEO efforts will be limited, this is why knowing the SEO in Stoke-on-Trent is so important.
 It’s super simple to do, but many sites miss it; here’s a brief article on how to make a robots.txt file and what needs to be in it.